oddbird/greenmud/greenmud.md

 ------

 <!-- chapter
-chapter       : 'In Which JJ.' description   : 'Chapter 1: In Which JJ.'
+chapter       : 'In Which JJ'
+description   : 'Chapter 1: In Which JJ'

 voice         : jj
 -->